radiovisual/keeli/README.md

 	 **/
 	"sourceFile": "en.json",
 	/**
-	 * An object describing the locale and its assosiated translation file name;
+	 * An object describing the locale and its assosiated translation file name.
 	 * Example: {"de": "de.json", "fr": "fr.json" }
 	 *
 	 **/
 	"translationFiles": { "de": "de.json", "fr": "fr.json" },
 	/**
 	 * The path, relative to the root directory where your i18n files can be located.
-	 * Example: 'relative/path/to/i18n/files'
+	 * Example: 'relative/path/to/i18n/files'.
 	 *
+	 * Note: This relative path will be combined with the filenames you supplied in
+	 * the translationFiles object to create the path to each translation file.
+	 *
 	 **/
 	"pathToTranslatedFiles": "i18n",
 	/**
 	 * The rules configuration.
+	 *
-You can set each rule to 'error', 'warn' or 'off'
+	 * You can set each rule to a severity level of: 'error' | 'warn' | 'off'
-	 * Note: If you do not provide a setting for a rule, then the rule's default setting will apply.
+	 * Note: If you do not provide a severity setting for a rule, then the
+	 * rule's default setting will apply.
+	 *
+	 * You can also pass in advanced configuration for each rule if you pass in
+	 * an object like:
+	 *
+	 *     "rule-name": {
+	 *        "severity": "error",
+	 *        "ignoreKeys": ["foo", "bar"]
+	 *     }
+	 *
+	 * Check the rule's documentation for more advanced configuration options.
 	 *
 	 **/
 	"rules": {